GeorgeVictorov/typeca/README.md

 ## Features
 * **Flexible Enforcement**: Skips type checking for arguments without annotations.
 * **Nested Annotation Check**: The decorator supports recursive type checking for nested data structures.
+* **Configurable Cache Size**: Uses a cache to store function signatures, with a configurable maxsize parameter (default is 64).
 * **Enable/Disable Type Checking**: Users can enable or disable type enforcement on a function by using the enable parameter, defaults to True.
 * **Error Handling**: Raises a TypeError if a type mismatch is detected for either function args or the return value.